NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 There are a few things to note in the above code:
 1. To be on the safe side, we use `pyfftw.forget_wisdom()` to clear all previously-stored plans (wisdoms).
 This is to make sure that we start fresh, and our timing result does not benefit, in any way, from any previously-computed wisdom.
 If you are not familiar with the concept of wisdom in FFTW, you can read more about it [on pyFFTW's documentation](https://pyfftw.readthedocs.io/en/latest/source/pyfftw/pyfftw.html#wisdom-functions).
 2. Once wisdom is obtained, it does not need to be re-computed in the same session again.
-Therefore, there is a dummy run to compute the wisdom plan in advance.
+There is a dummy run to compute the wisdom plan in advance.
 Therefore, the wisdom overhead is not counted in the timing.
 3. We verify the correctness of the RFFT result by comparing it with NumPy's RFFT output.